lc-st1/ECSE275/README.md

 ##### Suction
 https://github.com/lc-st1/ECSE275/assets/53535721/be6465fa-5585-4768-a906-7beb970e92b3

 Initially, other methods of interaction were considered.
-The first was using a suction-based manipulator to pick up the cubes.
+The most relevant was using a suction-based manipulator to pick up the cubes.
 However, we were unable to control the gripper fully and chose not to use it.
 In addition to this, we decided that the mechanical gripper was a more interesting challenge to implement.

 ### Path Planning Method (Follow Various Endpoints)
 We looked into samples from CoppeliaSim with the same gripper to understand how to implement the path planning method, but due to the samples using IK environments and threading, we were unable to replicate their method.
 Instead, to actuate the grippers, we performed the following to grab and release the box(es):